 |GRI 404||TRAINING AND EDUCATION|

 Average hours of training per year per employee

-In the areas of training and further education, the range of courses on offer was expanded in 2019 and skills were taught where they were needed.
-Employees completed a total of 36,006 training Hours in the 2019 reporting year.
-The average annual education and training per employee amounted to 9 hours in the case of industrial workers and 11 hours in the case of salaried employees.
-The high number of 273 training hours in the case of apprentices is due to external training at the Braunau Training Centre.
-Figures do not include training and further education hours as part of the Alu-Academy as well as participation in lectures and conferences.
-The decline in training and further education hours is the result of the increasing focus on specialist training and further education measures, which was accompanied by a reduction in general training in the area of soft skills.
+The COVID-19 pandemic had a decisive influence on the training and development measures in the year under review.
+Employees completed a total of 24,247 training hours in the 2020 reporting year.
+The average annual education and training per employee amounted to 4 hours in the case of industrial workers and also of salaried employees.
+The high number of 301 training hours in the case of apprentices is due to external training at the Braunau Training Centre.
+This registration does not include training and development hours as part of the Alu-Academy and participation in lectures and conferences.

 Percentage of employees receiving regular performance and career development reviews

-In the annual employee target setting and development meetings between employees and managers, the past year is reviewed and mutual feedback is gathered.
-In addition, training requirements are identified and appropriate training and further education measures are agreed upon.
-Participation rate in employee target setting and development meetings was 100 %.
+In the annual employee target setting and development meeting between employees and managers, the past year is reviewed and mutual feedback is gathered.
+In addition, training requirements are identified and appropriate training and further training measures are agreed upon.
+Due to COVID-19, employee participation in goal setting and development meetings stood at 82 % in 2020 (2019: 100 %).
 Exceptions include trainees, employees with reasons for absence (such as military/community service, parental leave) and employees with employment contracts of less than six months.
-In addition to the training and further education measures agreed in the employee target setting and development meetings, training and further education measures are agreed upon throughout the year.
+In addition to the training and development measures agreed in the employee goal setting and development meetings, such measures are also agreed throughout the year.